Optimizing quantum gates towards the scale of logical qubits: Optimization strategy

 Snake's favorable scaling properties are derived from the \textit{scope} $S$, which tunes the greediness of its optimization between the local and global limits \cite{snake}.
-By tuning the scope within $1\leq S \leq S_{\text{max}}$, we can bound the number of frequencies optimized at each traversal step to $1\leq|{F}_S|\leq|F|$, where $|F_S|\sim S^2$ and $S_{\text{max}} \sim \sqrt{3N}$ in two dimensions (Figure \ref{fig:main_problem_solution}e).
+By tuning the scope within $1\leq S \leq S_{\text{max}}$, we can bound the number of frequencies optimized at each traversal step to $1\leq|{F}_S|\leq|F|$, where $|F_S|\sim S^2$ and $S_{\text{max}} \sim \sqrt{3N}$ in two dimensions (Fig. \ref{fig:main_problem_solution}e).
 In turn, we can split one complex $\sim 3N$-dimensional problem over $\sim k^{3N}$ configurations into $\sim 3N / S^2$ simpler $\sim S^2$-dimensional problems over $\sim k^{S^2}$ configurations each.
 Such splitting terminates at $S=1$, where Snake optimizes $\sim 3N$ 1-dimensional problems over $\sim k^{1}$ configurations each.
 Importantly, the intermediate dimensional problems with $S<S_{\text{max}}$ are exponentially smaller than the global problem and independent of processor size.

 Snake is not expected to discover globally optimal configurations.
-However, if it can find sufficiently performant configurations at any intermediate dimension, it will solve the scaling complexity problem.
+However, if it can find sufficiently performant configurations for the target quantum algorithm - for example with errors below the fault-tolerance threshold \mbox{\cite{14threshold}} - it will solve the scaling complexity problem.
 Namely, we will not be faced with an exponentially expanding problem as our processors scale, but linearly more problems with bounded configuration spaces.
-Furthermore, owing to it's tunable dimensionality, Snake can be adapted to a variety of quantum operations and architectures, with the optimal scope expected to scale with the spatial extent and strength of engineered and parasitic interactions.
+Furthermore, since Snake's seed strategy, traversal strategy, inner-loop optimizer, and scope are highly configurable, it should be adaptable to overcome similar scaling complexities in other control problems and hardware (see SI).